Marine Veterans and Mesothelioma

 Is asbestos still used by the U.S. Marine Corps?

-The Marines do not use asbestos in any new buildings, ships, or other assets.
-However, older military structures may still contain asbestos even today.
+No, the U.S. Marine Corps doesn’t use asbestos in any new buildings, ships, or other assets.
+However, older U.S. military structures may still contain asbestos even today.

-Though steps were taken to remove most of the asbestos found on older military bases and ships, it was simply impossible to remove it all as too much had been used.
+Though steps were taken to remove most of the asbestos found on older military bases and ships, it was simply impossible to remove it all.

 Veterans Support Team